 As frightened as I was, I went to court and I testified.

 As I came off the exit to the courthouse, my leg was shaking so badly I couldn’t hold the clutch in.
 The car jerked and sputtered and balked all the way down the street.
 People passing by looked at me as if I was just learning to drive a stick.
 When I opened the door I got sick.
 As I walked up the stairs to the courthouse I had to grab hold of the railing as my legs were buckling.

 When they called me, to testify in open court, I was almost hyperventilating.
 I looked down at him, sitting at the defense table and he was furious.
 He was so angry at me.
 His face was contorted with anger.
 I almost ran out of the courthouse.
 I’m sure he was banking on that.

-At first, my voice was barely audile as As I told the stories of abuse.
+At first, my voice was barely audible as As I recounted the incidents of abuse.
 Then it all started coming back to me and I had enough.
 I thought of the words of my therapist, “no one has the right to put his hands on you.”
 It was something I had to be TAUGHT.
 I didn’t know.

 As I thought about it, I realized I had enough and my voice grew stronger and louder.
 I suddenly hit my stride and I stared right back at him.
 This is NOT the same person you were with 7 short months ago.
 I have changed and no one is going to abuse me again, Mr. Man.
 No no no.

 As I continued to recount the abuse I had suffered with him, his attorney stood up – half way through my testimony and they revoked the opposition to the permanent restraining order.
 They never called a witness.
 They never cross -examined me.
 It was over.
 It was all over.
 And from that day to this one, no one has abused me mentally, physically, emotionally, verbally or any other kind of way.
 I was done with that.